I wrote a somewhat lengthy Facebook post about this project and realized that I needed to drop it here, too.

 Based on that, I’ve been spending some time getting drawing formats sorted out for my CAD system and generating a “design documentation database” which is just a file structure at this point for saving the various required information for each PART of a design as well as the overall assembly models.

+For example: A solid model of the part.
 A drawing of the part with enough dimensions on it to be used to check a physical part to make sure it meets design requirements.
+The CAD file used to drive the software that generates either CNC router or Laser Cutter tool paths.
+The actual toolpaths for the parts (if applicable)

-A Bill of Material (BOM) that will drive your packaging requirements (and quality control) as well as be included with the instructions so that the customer can verify the contents of a package.
+For a design you have to provide: A Bill of Material (BOM) that will drive your packaging requirements (and quality control) as well as be included with the instructions so that the customer can verify the contents of a package.
+Instructiions Plans with important dimensional directions and assembly notes Assembly illustration source files (illustrations can be used either in instructions or on plans)

 My own part numbering system goes a bit beyond that, as part drawings call out raw material parts that are used to make the part in question (as in, motor mount pylons will refer to a pattern drawing for production, which then refers to the bulk raw material to be used).
 This is part of how you plan for what raw material you need to have on hand for a run of “X” kits.